phillipadsmith/2014.phillipadsmith.com/_drafts/announcing-the-uncharted-journalism-fund.md

 Where does the money come from, you ask?
 It comes directly from a “board of trustees” — [roughly ten individuals](TK) who commit to support the fund financially for a year (at the somewhat-accessible level of $100/month per trustee).
 These individuals will meet in person every three months, review the proposals, and select a project to fund.

 If you do the math, you’ll see that this will generate approximately $12,000 annually to invest.
-I may not seem like much at first, and yet I’ve worked with publications over the years that have had smaller editorial budgets than that!
+It may not seem like much at first, and yet I’ve worked with publications over the years that have had smaller editorial budgets than that!
 The point is: it’s a start.

 The aspirational goal is to provide approximately 4-5 grants in the first year for amounts ranging from $2000 to $3000.
 The grants will go directly to individuals who propose bold, uncharted ideas for experimental journalism undertakings.
 For now, the fund will be focused on British Columbia’s Lower Mainland[^1].